History of the transistor: Pocket calculators

 One of the earliest influential consumer electronic products enabled by MOS transistors was the electronic pocket calculator.
 In 1965, the Victor 3900 desktop calculator was the first MOS LSI calculator, with 29 MOS LSI chips.
 In 1967 the Texas Instruments Cal-Tech was the first prototype electronic handheld calculator, with three MOS LSI chips, and it was later released as the Canon Pocketronic in 1970.
 The Sharp QT-8D desktop calculator was the first mass-produced LSI MOS calculator in 1969, and the Sharp EL-8 which used four MOS LSI chips was the first commercial electronic handheld calculator in 1970.
 The first true electronic pocket calculator was the Busicom LE-120A HANDY LE, which used a single MOS LSI calculator-on-a-chip from Mostek, and was released in 1971.

 Personal computers

 In the 1970s, the MOS microprocessor was the basis for home computers, microcomputers (micros) and personal computers (PCs).
 This led to the start of what is known as the personal computer revolution or microcomputer revolution.

 Power electronics

 The power MOSFET is the most widely used power device in the world.
 Advantages over bipolar junction transistors in power electronics include MOSFETs not requiring a continuous flow of drive current to remain in the ON state, offering higher switching speeds, lower switching power losses, lower on-resistances, and reduced susceptibility to thermal runaway.
 The power MOSFET had an impact on power supplies, enabling higher operating frequencies, size and weight reduction, and increased volume production.

 The power MOSFET, which is commonly used in power electronics, was developed in the early 1970s.
 The power MOSFET enables low gate drive power, fast switching speed, and advanced paralleling capability.

+Sustainable transistors

+In late April 2023, researchers at Linköping University and KTH Royal Institute of Technology successfully developed the world's first wooden transistor, potentially paving the way for more sustainable electronics and even the control of electronic plants, according to an article on Hackster.io.
+The team created a functional transistor to switch electronic signals using cellulose-based electrolyte and lignin-derived organic semiconductors.
+This breakthrough could lead to further research in creating environmentally friendly electronic devices and exploring the possibility of integrating electronics into living plants for monitoring and control purposes.